haridas/haridas.github.com/src/articles/callback-hell-or-not.rst

 TL;DR version

-    Make use of the node.js team recommendation for callbacks,

     1. Fix the callback signature, like callback(err, obj),
     2. Callback should be the last argument in a function,
-    3. Change the data structure or make use of promise, and similar methods to reduce the nested nature of callbacks.
+    3. Change the data structure or make use of promise, and similar methods to reduce the nested nature of callback chain.
-    4. Don't bring baggages from other languages, be like JS ninja when coding in JS ;)
+    4. Don't bring baggages from other language, be like JS ninja when coding in JS ;)

 Full version,

-My early part of career I used to code in vanila-javascript, Jquery, Jquery-plugins,  Sproutcore etc. Those time I wasn't faced with these callback issues mainly because I wasn't involved with much complicated JS centric codes and frameworks really helped out to abstract out the complications.
+My early part of career I used to code in vanila-javascript, Jquery, Jquery-plugins,  Sproutcore etc. That time I wasn't faced with callback issues, issues mainly because I wasn't involved with much complicated JS centric codes and frameworks really helped out to abstract out the complications.
 So it's mainly writing simple functions, closures and DOM tricks.

-But lately after coding in node.js for few months, it's very clear that callbacks are there most part of the codebase.
-To understand the callbacks and why it exists is the key, after that it naturally comes for you when writing codes.
+But lately after coding in node.js for few months, it's very clear that callbacks are there in most part of the codebase.
+Understanding the callback and why it exists is the key, after that it naturally comes for you when writing codes.